Aarav-111/ArgStone-AGI/README.md

 **Q9: Will Argstone always generate unique answers?**
 Variations help, but duplicates may still appear; the diversity improves with more nuanced prompts.

-**Q10: Who is Argstone for?**
-Students, researchers, and developers who want to explore a wide range of possible answers instead of a single narrow response.

 ---